-The hierarchy shown next provides the framework for developing parallel modes in a systematic way, bottom up, starting from simple pentatonic modes.
-The hierarchy that emerges covers all the modes in scale dictionaries such as The Source, and beyond.
-The new contribution here is representing them in a manner that's independent of both music notation and specific home octaves, by alphabet words of 1-4 letters.
+The many different approaches to chromaticism may be organized into the following hierarchy of modes determined by words from the alphabet.
+The hierarchy provides the framework for developing and understanding parallel modes in a systematic way, bottom up, starting from simple pentatonic modes.
+Classical modes and simple blues are at singular levels because the steps from pentatonic modes to basic blues and to classical modes yield scales that are different in kind, and the steps from there to family modes widens the difference.
+The hierarchy covers all the modes in scale dictionaries such as The Source, and beyond.
+The new contribution here is representing them in a manner that's independent of both music notation and specific home octaves, by alphabet words of 1-4 letters - called mode signatures - that identify family relationships.
+Viewed from the perspective of music notation, the non-classical modes bundle scales notes of key signatures and non-ornamental accidentals into a single modes represented by simple mode signatures.